-Culture and the Myth of the Black Box has been added to your bookmarks.
+Culture and the Myth of the Black Box has been saved

 Culture is often viewed as the magical elixir that makes great companies great and there is ample evidence that cultures steeped in innovation, fellowship and other good things have a pervasive effect.
 But culture is not an arcane art.
 It is the outcome of decisions—conscious or otherwise—about an organization and the best companies take an active hand in managing their cultures.

 Culture tends to be something of an enigma in the study of companies.
 Everyone agrees over cocktails that culture is important and hopes their company has a “good” culture versus a “bad” culture.
 For all of its implied significance, however, cultural change tends to rate alongside tarot card reading and astrology in terms of credibility.
 It lurks in the unfortunate category of “soft” issues that leaders can’t quite discard for the nagging sense that there may actually be something there, something that may hold too much importance to dismiss out of hand.